moomoolive/pomodoro_timer_desktop/README.md

 If you want to help extend the program or request extra features open a pull request or an issue.

+## Credits

+All icons in this app were taken from fontawesome, here's a link to the [license](https://fontawesome.com/license/free).

+App icon was taken from iconarchive.com .

 A big thank you to Ashfaq Ahmed for his 'CSS Percentage Circle' [blog post](https://codeconvey.com/css-percentage-circle/).
 It served as the main inspiration for the percentage circle I have in the app.